What is a corporate plan?

 Most Commonwealth entities (non-corporate and corporate Commonwealth entities) are required, under section 35 of the PGPA Act, to publish a corporate plan on their website.

-There are some exceptions to this requirement based on entity enabling legislation or other considerations such as national security or commercial factors.
+There are some exceptions to this requirement based on an entity's enabling legislation or other considerations such as national security or commercial factors (section 16E(4) of the PGPA Rule).

 Entities with enabling legislation